aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/hiding-and-showing-rows-and-columns/_index.md

 {{% alert color="primary" %}}

-While making a hidden column visible, if you need to restore it to previously assigned width or to its original width, please unhide the column with a negative width.
+While making a hidden column visible, if you need to restore it to its previously assigned width or its original width, please unhide the column with a negative width.
 For example: `worksheet.Cells.UnhideColumn(5, -1)`

 {{% /alert %}}